What does restored mean?

 I have some Walter Lamb furniture that needs to be repaired or re-roped.
 Can you help?

-Yes! please contact us via email at email@example.com for pricing information.
+Yes!
+Please visit our Walter Lamb repair page or contact us via email at email@example.com for a custom quote.

 Would you like to buy my used furniture?